-- (a) The annual financial statements set out on pages 1 to 35, fairly present in all material respects, the financial position, financial performance and cash flows of MultiChoice Group Limited in terms of IFRS Accounting Standards; - (b) To the best of our knowledge and belief, no facts have been omitted, or untrue statements made that would make the annual financial statements false or misleading; - (c) Internal financial controls have been put in place to ensure that material information relating to MultiChoice Group Limited has been provided to effectively prepare the annual financial statements; - (d) The internal financial controls are adequate and effective and can be relied upon in compiling the annual financial statements, having fulfilled our role and function as executive directors with primary responsibility for implementation and execution of controls; - (e) Where we are not satisfied, we have disclosed to the audit committee and the auditors any deficiencies in design and operational effectiveness of the internal financial controls, and have remediated the deficiencies; and - (f) We are not aware of any fraud involving directors.
+- (a) The annual financial statements set out on pages 1 to 38, fairly present in all material respects, the financial position, changes in equity, results of operations and cash flows of MultiChoice Group Limited in terms of IFRS Accounting Standards; - (b) To the best of our knowledge and belief, no facts have been omitted, or untrue statements made that would make the annual financial statements false or misleading; - (c) Internal financial controls have been put in place to ensure that material information relating to MultiChoice Group Limited has been provided to effectively prepare the annual financial statements; - (d) The internal financial controls are adequate and effective and can be relied upon in compiling the annual financial statements, having fulfilled our role and function as executive directors with primary responsibility for implementation and execution of controls; - (e) Where we are not satisfied, we have disclosed to the audit committee and the auditors any deficiencies in design and operational effectiveness of the internal financial controls, and have remediated the deficiencies; and - (f) We are not aware of any fraud involving directors.

 Calvo Mawela

 Chief executive officer (CEO)

-12 June 2024
+11 June 2025

 Tim Jacobs

 Chief financial officer (CFO)

-12 June 2024
+11 June 2025

-I am pleased to present the report of the audit committee (the committee) for the year ended 31 March 2024 (FY24).
+I am pleased to present the report of the audit committee (the committee) for the year ended 31 March 2025 (FY25).
 The committee submits this report, as required by section 94 of the South African Companies Act No 71 of 2008 (the Act).